 World Peace Cafe

-All of the meals we prepare including, sandwiches, cakes, coffees, teas and drinks we serve are 100% vegetarian or vegan, fresh and made by hand.
+All of the meals we prepare including, sandwiches, cakes, coffees, teas and drinks we serve are 100% vegetarian, fresh and made by hand.
 You can be sure that food we provide is good for your health.
-We have a number of options that are totally 100% organic vegetarian and vegan.
 The coffees we sell are specially blended for a smooth mellow flavour.
 We also have a number of speciality teas, delicious smoothies and soft drinks.

 “I moved to Halifax during the summer of 2011 to be closer to the woman I love, and ended up falling in love with the World Peace Cafe as well.
 As a vegetarian it can be quite hard to find somewhere selling honest, home-cooked vegetarian food which tastes as good as it looks.
 I can honestly say that Susie and I look forward to our World Peace Cafe lunches, especially the carrot cake which is, frankly. the best I have ever tasted anywhere in my travels around the world as a freelance writer.”